abapGit/abapGit/docs/guide-import-rfc.md

 Note:

 The general recommendation is to use **online** repositories and a Git server for comparing and synchronizing systems.
-We do not recommend to create RFC destinations between systems within the transport path bypass a Git repository or create RFC users with wide authorizations.
+We do not recommend to create RFC destinations between different tier systems or creating RFC users with wide authorizations.